Sewing machines come in a lot of different styles and specifications, and most of them have different purposes than one another.

-The second point you need to consider, are you someone who is always on the go?
+The second point you need to consider is, are you someone who is always on the go?
 Or do you have a dedicated spot for sewing clothes?

 These questions will let you know if you can have a bulky machine or you need to choose a compact machine which you can accompany anywhere.

-There are some trade-offs involved in buying compact machines, but there are some companies which offer quite decent ones as well.
+There are some trade-offs involved in buying compact machines, but there are some companies that offer quite decent ones as well.

 No matter how good a machine is in sewing clothes if it cannot last you a few years at least, it is never worth the money and is a wastage after all.